marekweb/shopify-express-oauth-redirect/README.md

 `res.redirect` sends a HTTP 302 redirect.
 This is not enough because when the app is in the Shopify EASDK iframe, the 302 won't escape out of the iframe.

 Instead, this technique sends a full response containing javascript which redirects the browser's top frame, or sends a message to the EASDK to trigger the top frame reload.

+## Special case using `postMessage` in the EASDK frame

+Current versions of Chrome block third-party redirects of the top frame.
+This means that simply redirecting the location of the top frame no longer works.

+This module implements a workaround in the EASDK using a `postMessage` call to the top frame, which then makes the top frame perform the redirect.
+This solves the problem.

+## What does the redirect body look like?

+See the body of the response in this file: [create-redirect-body.js](create-redirect-body.js)

 ## Reference